 The youth camp regulations do not address specific requirements for physical activity, but the nature of the program generally includes physical activities.
-Not a requirement for license-exempt center based providers.
+Not a requirement for license-exempt center based providers. -- Describe any variations based on the age of the children in care.
+N/A

-Relatives are exempt from this optional standard.
+--Describe if relatives are exempt from this requirement Relatives are exempt from this optional standard.

-- 3. Caring for children with special needs - --Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)
+3. Caring for children with special needs

+--Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)